 Turn the dough out on a lightly floured surface and knead briefly.

 - Divide the dough into 16 to 18 equal parts.
-I really recommend measuring each division rather than eyeballing it.
-You’ll make more even donuts, and it’s incredibly convenient.
+I recommend using a kitchen scale to measure the dough pieces rather than eyeballing them.

 - Roll each into a ball and place them on a floured tray.

-I choose to shape the donuts after dividing the dough.
-Another method is to roll the dough and then use a round cookie cutter to make donuts.
+Another method is to roll out the dough into a circle and then use a round cookie cutter to make donuts.

 Cover the tray containing the donut with a tea towel.
 In about 30 to 40 minutes, the balls will puff up and be ready for frying.